pkarman/gov-agency-sw-guidelines/README.md

 ### Source control

-[Your Agency] uses Git and Github.
+[Your Agency] uses Git and GitHub.

 Every language and framework community has its own conventions for directory layout and naming,
 but for the sake of some minimal level of consistency across [Your Agency] applications,